So you’ve decided to take the leap and start your small business.

 We’re talking about your operating agreement.

 From the start of your business venture, learning to properly and thoroughly document specific guidelines and important information is priority (though understandably dull).
 The more organized, systematic and detailed you can be, the better it will be for your business in the future.

 The articles of incorporation play a key role in the launching of your business.
-If you have chosen to incorporate your business as a limited liability corporation (LLC), you are not legally bound to have articles of incorporation.
+If you have chosen to incorporate your business as a LLC, you are not legally bound to have articles of incorporation.
 However, not doing so could be detrimental.
-If your business is an S or C corporation, you must legally draft this document and usually it is filed with the secretary of state.
+If your business is an S or C corporation, you must legally draft this document and it’s usually filed with your state’s Secretary of State office.

-These articles are a document that outlines some basic, yet essential, information about your business.
-Below are common items that are often found in this document:
+Your articles of incorporation should outline some basic, yet essential, information about your business.
+Below are common items often found in this document:

-Whether you draft this document yourself or hire someone else to do so, it doesn't have to be a long and complicated process.
+Whether you draft the articles yourself or hire someone else to do so, it doesn't have to be a long and complicated process.
 However, it does need to be done properly.
-If you are a corporation and filing this document with the state, it is necessary to do it correctly as it could be rejected and delay the formation of your company.
-Read here for more guidelines on writing, as well as filing, this important document.
+If you’re a corporation filing this document with the state, it’s necessary to do it correctly as it could be rejected and delay the formation of your company.